zwave-js/node-zwave-js/docs/api/controller.md

 When accessing the controller memory, the Z-Wave radio **must** be turned off with `toggleRF(false)` to avoid resource conflicts and inconsistent data.
 Afterwards the radio can be turned back on with `toggleRF(true)`.

+This method returns `true` when turning the radio on or off succeeded, `false` otherwise.

 ### Reading from and writing to the controller memory (external NVM)

 > [!WARNING] The Z-Wave radio **must** be turned off when accessing the NVM.